dhis2-chap/chap-core/docs_source/index.rst

 The platform can perform data parsing, data integration, forecasting based on any of multiple supported models, automatic brokering of compatible models for a given prediction context and robust forecast assessment and method comparison.

 This documentation contains technical information about installing and using CHAP.
-For more general information about the project, we refer to :ref:`the CHAP project wiki <https://github.com/dhis2-chap/chap-core/wiki>`.
+For more general information about the project, we refer to `the CHAP project wiki <https://github.com/dhis2-chap/chap-core/wiki>`_.
 The documentation here is divided into sections referring to different use-cases:

 ----